What is Testing as a Service (TaaS)?

 - Performance Testing as a Service: Multiple users are accessing the application at the same time.
 TaaS mimic as a real-world users environment by creating virtual users and performing the load and stress test

 - Security Testing as a Service: TaaS scans the applications and websites for any vulnerability

-Once user scenarios are created, and the test is designed, these service providers delivers servers to generate virtual traffic across the globe.
+Once user scenarios are created, and the test is designed, these service providers deliver servers to generate virtual traffic across the globe.

 In Cloud, software testing occurs in following steps